-The two main components of bubble tea are of course the tapioca pearls and the tea.
+The two main components of bubble tea are, of course, the tapioca pearls and the tea.
 We decided to start with this first since it is the foundation of the drink, while the pearls are the topping.
-A well-brewed beverage is essential for a delicious drink!
+A well-brewed beverage is essential for a delicious drink.

-Shops will rarely use green tea (such as matcha) as a bubble tea base but can be a refreshing alternative to milky, sugary caffeine-filled drinks.
+Shops will rarely use green tea (such as matcha) as a bubble tea base but it can be a refreshing alternative to milky, sugary caffeine-filled drinks.
 The most common green teas are matcha, hojicha, and jasmine.

 Many boba shops don't focus on the quality of the infusion itself.
-They use blends which is cheap in bulk and forgiving in terms of brew time, temperature, and reheating.
+They use blends which are cheap in bulk and forgiving in terms of brew time, temperature, and reheating.
 For this reason, the same choices are excellent for beginners too.
 These are typically Earl Grey and Assam tea blends.

 If your palate is more refined (or you are a connoisseur), you might enjoy using your favourite blend rather than the ones mentioned.
 All blends taste excellent in bubble tea!

 We have included instructions on how to brew Assam and Earl Grey within this recipe.
 In case you want to make other types of teas, follow the instructions included with the leaf blend.

 Generally speaking, a longer steep will result in a more flavorful brew.
 Usually, you should brew black teas at around 200 degrees Fahrenheit (95 degrees Celsius).
 The specific temperature depends on the type of blend used.